Facing Your Federal Prison Sentencing Hearing

 - Security requirements.

-- Reducing recidivism and a successful reentry starts before sentencing by matching the defendant to a facility where they have expressed an interest in either higher learning (college), or in learning a specific occupational trade.
+- Further is can begin to reduce recidivism.
+How, a successful reentry can start before sentencing by matching the defendant to a facility where they have expressed an interest in either higher learning (college), or in learning a specific occupational trade.
 Education.